 for a Catalist account and opt in to our newsletter to stay updated with any new social impact listings.

-Catalist will soon be launching Aotearoa, New Zealand’s stock exchange for small and medium-sized businesses.
+Catalist is Aotearoa, New Zealand’s stock exchange for small and medium-sized businesses.
 Whether it’s part of your diversification strategy, your interest in social impact projects and values-based investing, or you’d like to be a part of growing New Zealand’s SMEs, consider Catalist as part of your plan as you set your financial investment goals over the longer term.

 By Michelle Polglase